Shokhzod2202/ROS/README.md

 This is my Ros Resopository for my Smart Mobility Services Class

 ## Homework 1 : -> Project4_ws ->
-### It's own README.md file explains steps and contains Video and Screenshot.
+Project4_ws contains its own README.md file explaining steps and containing Video and Screenshot.